About The Arrowsmith Program

 The Arrowsmith Program commenced thirty years ago at the Arrowsmith School in Ontario, Canada and now operates in over thirty schools in Canada, USA, New Zealand and Australia.

-Full time students spend half the day completing 4 cognitive exercises (4x40 min periods) in the Arrowsmith room and the other half of the day is spent in a regular class with their grade peer group.
-In that class their teacher will be addressing Board of Studies outcomes through differentiated instruction.
-Support may be given if deemed appropriate for the student on a case by case consideration.
-Students are included in Sport each week, athletics carnivals, cross country, swimming carnivals, assemblies, camps and excursions.
+Full-time students spend approximately half the day completing 4 cognitive exercises in the Arrowsmith room and the other half of the day is spent in a regular class participating in teaching and learning activities with their grade peer group, differentiated to suit their needs.
+Students participate in Sport and P.E. each week, athletics carnivals, cross country, swimming carnivals, assemblies, camps and excursions.

 In determining the eligibility of a student to participate in the Arrowsmith Program at TIGS, the following selection criteria will be considered.
 The student will be: